 Integration with IDEs and Editors

-A tool that integrates directly into popular IDEs like IntelliJ, Eclipse, or VS Code offers real-time feedback, helping developers address issues as they code.
-This helps maintain development momentum and reduces time spent on post-build debugging.
+A tool that plugs directly into popular IDEs like IntelliJ, Eclipse, or VS Code gives real-time feedback, helping developers fix issues as they code.
+That keeps development moving and cuts down on time spent debugging after a build.

 Compatibility with Version Control Systems

-Integration with platforms like GitHub, GitLab, or Bitbucket automates code analysis during commits and pull requests.
-This streamlines peer reviews and flags issues before code reaches production branches.
+Integration with platforms like GitHub, GitLab, or Bitbucket automates code analysis during commits and pull requests, which streamlines peer review and flags issues before code reaches production branches.

 Support for CI/CD Pipelines

-Seamless integration with tools like Jenkins, CircleCI, or Azure DevOps ensures that code is analyzed at every stage, maintaining consistency and quality across builds without disrupting delivery timelines.
+Integration with tools like Jenkins, CircleCI, or Azure DevOps keeps code analyzed at every stage, maintaining consistency and quality across builds without disrupting delivery timelines.

 Customizable Reporting Features

-Detailed, easy-to-understand reports highlight actionable insights.
-Having multiple format options makes them easy to share with teams, stakeholders, or for compliance audits.
+Clear, detailed reports highlight actionable insights.
+Multiple export formats make them easy to share with teams, stakeholders, or auditors.

 What features should the ideal tool include?